 Do you work with someone who you dread having to interact with?
 Someone who stifles you, who never gives you any positive feedback and is always disapproving?
+Do you find yourself with a difficult work colleague?
 It’s tough, isn’t it?

 Most of us have to deal with a difficult work colleague from time to time but we may find that solutions are not always easy to find.
 When this happened to me a while back, I was surprised at how much it got to me.
 It made me look into what was going on more deeply and try to come up some new ideas for how to handle it.

 I run my own small business and do a lot of work online.
 Sometimes this involves working on quite complex projects with international teams of people I have never met in person.
 Most of the time this goes really well but just recently it went badly wrong.
 A new volunteer joined a team I was working with and was given responsibility for the project.
 To begin with, I really enjoyed her focused, organized approach and felt hopeful about our progress.
 However, as the weeks passed, she began to assume a more top-down approach in our relationship and things started to unravel.

 It began to really affect me.
 Her refusal to meet me half way, her positioning of herself as the expert, her willingness to have me to the same work over and over again until it reached some standard that I was not privy to—it became demoralising.
 Most worrying was a sense of rebellion that became steadily more persistent.
 There was a voice in my head that kept saying, Why bother?
 She’s not going to like it anyway!
 Worst of all—I started to dislike her, and it was very hard to summon any sort of kind feelings towards her.